Local optimality of cubic lattices for interaction energies: Application to Lennard-Jones-type potentials

 This potential is known as a good model for interaction between dipoles (see \cite[Sec.
 6.3]{BetTheta15} for examples).
 Furthermore, for $\zeta_{2^{-1/3}D_3}$ and $Y$ defined respectively by \eqref{zetaR} and \eqref{defY}, we let, as in \cite{Ennola},

-By \cite[Lemma 11 and Lemma 12 ]{Ennola}, we know that $G(s)>0$ and $H(s)>0$ for any $s>0$.\\
+By \cite[Lemma 11 and Lemma 12]{Ennola}, we know that $G(s)>0$ and $H(s)>0$ for any $s>0$.\\

 First of all, we prove the local minimality of $\Z^3$, for some values of the volume $V$, in the classical Lennard-Jones case $a_1=2$, $a_2=1$, $x_1=3$ and $x_2=6$.
 Second, we prove the local minimality of $D_3$ and $D_3^*$ at high density for any Lennard-Jones-type potential.
+Finally, we prove the local minimality of the FCC and BCC lattices among all the Bravais lattices, without volume restriction.